-The only problem is, unlike Delhi to Reckong Peo bus (which is a semi-luxury push back) this bus is rather an ordinary bus.
-But I think if you have slept well during Delhi to Shimla journey, travelling in an ordinary bus should be okay.
+The only problem is, unlike Delhi to Reckong Peo bus (which is a semi-luxury pushback) this bus is rather an ordinary bus.
+But I think if you have slept well during Delhi to Shimla journey, travelling on an ordinary bus should be okay.

 Things To Do In Chitkul